List of state highways in Louisiana (500–549): Louisiana Highway 503

+Louisiana Highway 503 (LA 503) runs 8.75 mi from Summerville to Nickel.

 Louisiana Highway 504

+Louisiana Highway 504 (LA 504) runs 4.28 mi in Natchitoches.

 Louisiana Highway 505

 Louisiana Highway 505 (LA 505) runs 25.24 mi in a north–south direction from US 167 at Tannehill, Winn Parish to LA 4 in Weston, Jackson Parish.

 The route is roughly L-shaped, initially heading northwest from US 167.
 It then curves to the northeast, passing between the towns of Jonesboro and Dodson as it crosses US 167 at Wyatt.
 LA 505 continues northeast to an intersection with LA 4 in Weston.
 It is an undivided two-lane highway for its entire length.

 Louisiana Highway 506

 Louisiana Highway 506 runs in a general Northwest - Southeast direction from LA-124 in LaSalle Parish, to Hebron Rd in Caldwell Parish.

 Beginning at its Southeastern terminus at LA-124, LA-506 runs 4.3 miles in a northern direction to the southern terminus of LA-849 east of Kelly.
 It then continues west for 3 miles, where it crosses U.S. Highway 165, then continues west approximately 10 miles.
 Its Northern terminus is at a point where State maintenance ends and the road becomes gravel.

 Except for the 1 mile section between its intersection with LA-843 to its intersection with US-165, the entire route is scheduled for deletion as part of Louisiana's "Right Sizing" program.